 UCLA beats Northwestern 68-63 to advance to Sweet 16

-UCLA beats Northwestern 68-63 to advance to Sweet 16 originally appeared on NBC Sports Chicago
+Now he hopes to get Singleton back to a thin lineup already missing injured defensive stopper Jaylen Clark.

+“I was having flashbacks to when I had a full head of hair in the spring of 2000 running out there and Kenyon Martin was playing there,” Cronin said.
+“Looks like he’s got a bad sprain. … I’m just happy he didn’t break his ankle.
+It’s been crazy for us here lately.”

-SACRAMENTO, Calif.
-(AP) -- Jaime Jaquez Jr. scored 24 points and UCLA withstood a second-half push from Northwestern to get back to the Sweet 16 with a 68-63 victory on Saturday night.
+Jaime Jaquez Jr. scored 24 points and UCLA withstood a second-half push from Northwestern to get back to the Sweet 16.

 The second-seeded Bruins (31-5) turned up the defensive intensity late, holding the seventh-seeded Wildcats to 1-for-12 shooting during a key late-game stretch to seal the win.